-Research has shown that neutering ferrets (either spaying or castrating) can make them more likely to develop a condition known as 'Hyperadrenocorticism' This disease is caused by changes to the adrenal glands located near the kidneys.
-These glands begin to overproduce hormones that lead to hair loss, weight loss, vulval swelling (jills) itchy skin and hyper-sexuality (even in neutered animals).
+Research has shown that neutering ferrets (either spaying or castrating) can make them more likely to develop a condition known as 'hyperadrenocorticism' This disease is caused by changes to the adrenal glands and is often just called 'adrenal disease'.
+These glands begin to overproduce hormones that lead to hair loss, weight loss, vulval swelling (jills) prostatic enlargement (hobs) itchy skin and hyper-sexuality (even in neutered animals).
 Hyperadrenocorticism is not curable but is a treatable condition in ferrets.